j-swaminathan/GarbageSorting/README.md

 and save the model weights.
 Since CNN model weights are more than 100MB, we load only the pretrained models to the repository.

-Using the 2 saved models, we build a FLASK app where we load an image or capture an image with the webcam and classify it into 6 different Garbage categories.
+We store the model weights in GarbageRecognition/model folder Using the 2 saved models, we build a FLASK app where we load an image or capture an image with the webcam and classify it into 6 different Garbage categories.

 The categories are